opensrp/opensrp-web/docs/Architecture/store.md

   clientsById: keyBy(clientsList, (client: Client) => client.id),
   type: CLIENTS_FETCHED,
 });
 ```

-`fetchclients` takes in a list of Clients objects and creates a payload map where the keys are the client's object id and the values are the respective client objects. this payload is then returned in an object as the value of the ```clientsById``` key, then there is the type property we talked about earlier.
+`fetchclients` takes in a list of Clients objects and creates a payload map where the keys are the client's object id and the values are the respective client objects. this payload is then returned in an object as the value of the `clientsById` key, then there is the type property we talked about earlier.

 ## Selectors

-While the actions hold the data to change the store state; the selectors on the other hand act as getters of a slice of that data after its added to the redux store.
+While the actions hold the data to change the store state; the selectors on the other hand act as getters of that data after its added to the redux store.

 selectors are functions that will take at least one argument, the store, Then based on any other arguments like say an id, they can then be used to filter down the data retrieved.